genwebcorp/genjax/README.md

 ## Get Involved + Get Support

 Pull requests and bug reports are always welcome!
-Check out our [Contributor's Guide](CONTRIBUTING.md) for information on how to get started contributing to Caliban.
+Check out our [Contributor's Guide](CONTRIBUTING.md) for information on how to get started contributing to GenJAX.

 The TL;DR; is: